How to Bounce Back When Work and Life Challenges Overlap

 Stress feels even more overwhelming when your life is turned upside down.
 A routine makes you feel more in control of your surroundings, even when everything else is spinning with chaos.

 The habit does not need to be complicated as long as it is consistent.
-Simple daily tasks help you refocus, recharge, and refresh, keeping your brain solid and sturdy when work-induced pressure collides with life stresses.
+Simple daily tasks help you refocus, recharge, and refresh, keeping your brain solid and sturdy when work-induced pressure collides with life stresses, which is key to recovering from burnout and life stress.

 3. Protect Your Energy by Setting Boundaries Early